griptape-ai/griptape-docs/docs/griptape-framework/structures/workflows.md

 Tasks in the workflow have access to the following `context` variables:

 * `args`: arguments passed to the `Construct.run()` method.
-* `inputs`: inputs into the current task referencable by parent task IDs.
+* `parent_outputs`: outputs into the current task referencable by parent task IDs.
 * `structure`: the structure that the task belongs to.
 * `parents`: parent tasks referencable by IDs.
 * `children`: child tasks referencable by IDs.